oslabs-beta/ScanQL/README.md

 ## 🔍 How ScanQL Works

-+ Visualizing the Database: Simply connect to your database by submitting your URI connection string for your Postgres database, and our tool will automatically map out its structure, providing a visual representation of tables, relations, and more.
++ Visualizing the Database: Simply connect to your database by submitting your URI connection string for your Postgres database, and our tool will automatically provide you with an overciew of the composition of your database, a detailed analysis of its size through various metrics, past performance analysis of quiries run on your database (Note: limited for unpaid versions of postgres databases), and also map out the database structure in the ERD tab, providing a visual representation of tables, relations, and more.

 + Performing Query Tests: ScanQL will run a series of generic SELECT and UPDATE queries on each table in your database to determine planning and execution times.
 This provides a baseline understanding of how optimized your current setup is.